|MapGazer – elevation data|

 Downloading elevation data for your maps

 Clicking on the Download data: ...
-3″ link on the page linked above takes you to the the selection map for 3″ elevation data.
+3″ link on that web page takes you to the selection map for 3″ elevation data.
 Each of the smaller darker-blue rectangles on that map represents a 6°×4° area.
 If you move the cursor over a rectangle you’ll see the “name” of that rectangle (e.g., the one over northwest Spain is ‘K29’).
 Left-clicking on a rectangle will initiate download of the data (e.g., K29.zip).

-After download, the zip file should be unzipped into the MapGazer\elevation3 folder; this should create a folder of the same name as the zip file, and in that folder there will be from one to 24 data files (data files that are wholly sea level are omitted), each covering one degree latitude and longitude and named with its coordinates (for example, one of the northwest Spain files would be MapGazer\elevation3\K29\N42W007.hgt).
-Do not change either the folder name or the file name, because MapGazer would then not be able to locate the data.
+In either case, unzipping the downloaded file should create a folder of the same name as the zip file, and in that folder there should be from one to 24 data files (data files that are wholly sea level are omitted), each covering one degree in both latitude and longitude and named with its coordinates (for example, one of the northwest Spain files would be MapGazer\elevation3\K29\N42W007.hgt if downloaded into MapGazer\elevation3).
+Do not change either the folder name or the file name because MapGazer would then not be able to locate the data.

 Once the data file is unzipped the elevation should appear (similar to that shown in the screenshot above) whenever the cursor is moved over the corresponding area.